dmoritz10/golfscorecard-v3/README.md

 x Include score by par in round stats pulldown

-replace dup ids with classes
+x replace dup ids with classes